Bead: History

 Beads are thought to be one of the earliest forms of trade between members of the human race.
 It is believed that bead trading was one of the reasons why humans developed language.
 Beads are said to have been used and traded for most of human history.
-The oldest beads found to date were at Blombos Cave, about 72,000 years old, and at Ksar Akil in Lebanon, about 40,000 years old.
+The oldest beads were found in Blombos Cave, South Africa (about 75000 years old), and Ksar Akil, Lebanon (about 45000 years old).

 Surface patterns

 After shaping, glass and crystal beads can have their surface appearance enhanced by etching a translucent frosted layer, applying an additional color layer, or both.
 Aurora Borealis, or AB, is a surface coating that diffuses light into a rainbow.
 Other surface coatings are vitrail, moonlight, dorado, satin, star shine, and heliotrope.